 A new study showed that 12 million children lived with untreated caries (cavities) during the years of 2010 through 2014.
 This came to light even with advances such as the Patient Protection and Affordable Care Act (ACA).
 It seems we still have a lot of work to do in the field of children's oral health, as dental caries still remains one of the top children's health concerns, even greater than asthma.
 So what can you do to protect your child?

-Consistent Visits to Your Dentist
+Consistent Visits to Your Kids Dentist in Maryland Heights

 Many parents wonder why it's so important to care for baby teeth that will be falling out in a few years.
 It is because these small teeth have an important job as placeholders and guides for adult teeth that will be coming in down the road.